-We will use the following notation.
+We use the following notation.
 Let $g$ be a graph.
 We denote by $\clqminsep(g)$ the set of minimal separators $S$ of $g$, such that $S$ is a clique of $g$.
 Let $\sepset$ be a subset of $\minsep(g)$.
 We denote by $g_{[\sepset]}$ the graph that results from saturating the minimal separators in $\sepset$.

-Parra and Scheffler~\cite{DBLP:journals/dam/ParraS97} have shown the following connection between minimal triangulations and maximal sets of pairwise-parallel minimal separators (that is, every two are non-crossing).
+Parra and Scheffler~\cite{DBLP:journals/dam/ParraS97} have shown the following connection between minimal triangulations and maximal sets of \e{pairwise-parallel minimal separators} (that is, every two minimal separators in the set are non-crossing).

-\begin{citedtheorem}{Parra and Scheffler~\cite{DBLP:journals/dam/ParraS97}} Let $g$ be a graph. \begin{enumerate} \item Let $\sepset=\{S_1,...,S_k\}$ be a maximal set of pairwise parallel minimal separators of $g$.
-Then $h=g_{[\sepset]}$ is a minimal triangulation of $g$, and $\minsep(h)=\sepset$. \item Let $h$ be a minimal triangulation of $g$.
-Then $\minsep(h)$ is a maximal set of pairwise parallel minimal separators in $g$, and $h=g_{[\minsep(h)]}$. \end{enumerate}
+\begin{citedtheorem}{Parra and Scheffler~\cite{DBLP:journals/dam/ParraS97}} Let $g$ be a graph. \begin{enumerate} \item If $\sepset$ is a maximal set of pairwise-parallel minimal separators of $g$, then $g_{[\sepset]}$ is a minimal triangulation of $g$, and $\minsep(g_{[\sepset]})=\sepset$. \item If $h$ is a minimal triangulation of $g$, then the set $\sepset=\minsep(h)$ is a maximal set of pairwise-parallel minimal separators in $g$, and $h=g_{[\sepset]}$. \end{enumerate} \end{citedtheorem}